Drawing Hunt Permits Information

 - Paper applications are no longer accepted for draw hunts.

 - Applicants may apply for up to 6 hunts for the same species on all individual and party applications combined, and may apply for the same hunt more than once.
-For moose, applicants may only apply for 3 bull hunts; all 6 may be antlerless hunts.
-Antlerless hunts that have a late winter (after December 1) and spring season will count towards your limit of three applications for bull moose.
 See individual hunt restrictions listed in the Drawing Supplement for additional details.

 How to Apply for Draw Hunts

 - Check the current Draw Hunt Supplement for your hunt number(s).

 You will need to purchase a valid Alaska big game hunting license if you do not already have one.
+If you are a nonresident applying for emperor goose only, you must obtain or have applied for an Alaska small game hunting license prior to applying.
 Licenses are accepted for the current year or for the year in which the drawing hunt takes place, and future year licenses are available for purchase on our website.
-Licenses are not required for resident hunters under 17 years of age.
+Licenses are not required for resident hunters age 17 years or younger.

 - Purchase your hunting license online